Multi Time Frame Trend Line - Premium Indicator

 Image - 10 (Click to ZOOM)

-Now, if you want to move the position of the trend line, you need to left click once on top of the drawn trend line which will bring two circles (which is pointed by yellow arrows in Image – 7), then you need to left click once again on top of any of the circles and adjust/move the trend line position as you desire.
-When you are happy with the new position, then you need to left click once more to finish the process.
+Now, if you want to move the position of the trend line, you need to left-click once on top of the drawn trend line, which will display two circles (pointed out by yellow arrows in Image 7).
+Then, left-click once again on top of any of the circles and adjust or move the trend line position as desired.
+When you are satisfied with the new position, left-click once more to finish the process.

-If you want to draw some extra trend lines for any purpose on the chart, you need to follow almost similar process discussed above, but you will need to left click once on the button ‘Draw Extra Trend Line’, which is pointed by lime green up arrow in Image – 8.
-Then you can draw extra trend line, move or delete them as you prefer like the process discussed above.
-Some examples of these extra trend lines are shown with white up arrow in Image – 9.
+If you want to draw extra trend lines for any purpose on the chart, you need to follow a process similar to the one discussed above, but you will need to left-click once on the button ‘Draw Extra Trend Line’, which is pointed out by a lime green up arrow in Image 8.
+Then, you can draw, move, or delete these extra trend lines as you prefer, using the same process described above.
+Some examples of these extra trend lines are shown with a white up arrow in Image 9.

-Now the direction of the main trend line drawn will have an affect on the ‘Trend Strength Meter’ with different directions and colors of the arrow beside respective time frame labels where this main trend line was drawn.
-This is pointed by blue right arrow in Image – 10.
-We will discuss more about ‘Trend Strength Meter’ below later for further details to understand it better and how it helps you.
+Now, the direction of the main trend line drawn will affect the ‘Trend Strength Meter’ by displaying arrows of different directions and colours next to the respective time frame labels where the main trend line was drawn.
+This is pointed out by a blue right arrow in Image 10.
+We will discuss the ‘Trend Strength Meter’ in more detail later to help you understand it better and see how it helps you.

 Image - 11 (Click to ZOOM)